otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 ### 3.1 Setup

-In the root directory of your repository, create a new directory called `backend`, then run:
+In the root of your repository, create a new `backend` directory and initialise it:

 ```bash
 cd backend